sikaeducation/curriculum/courses/401/standards/query-databases/topics/postgres-psql/README.md

 sudo -u postgres psql database_name_goes_here -f some-sql-file.sql
 ```

-If you want to save the output to a file, use the `>` redirect operator:
+If you want to save the result of running a query to a file, use the `>` redirect operator:

 ```bash
 sudo -u postgres psql database_name_goes_here -f some-sql-file.sql > sql-results.txt